8th Annual NAPABA Pitch Session | 2016 NAPABA Convention

 - Participants must be from a Gold, Platinum, Jade, Diamond or Premier-level sponsor firm OR from firms with 25 or less attorneys (solo and small firm).
 If you are interested in sponsoring or upgrading your current level of sponsorship, please email Priya Purandare email@example.com.

-- Solo and small firm practitioners (attorneys who work at law firms with 25 or less attorneys) must be individual Platinum members of NAPABA (annual membership contribution of $500).
+- Solo and small firm practitioners (attorneys who work at law firms with 25 or fewer attorneys) must be individual Platinum members of NAPABA (annual membership contribution of $500).
 Log in to your member profile to check your membership status or join today to be a Platinum member.

 - Participants must be registered for the 2016 NAPABA Convention.